parisba/presentations/Write the Docs 2016 Portland/Write the Docs 2016 Portland.md

 - designed for academic and scientific documentation
 - Supports text, equations, and graphs

-^ been around for a while
+^ PARIS: been around for a while

-^ rarely used to teach
+^ TIM: rarely used to teach

 ---